SC

 These three profit measures each tell a different part of the story — none is better than the others; they answer different questions.

 • Gross Profit shows how efficiently a business produces or sources what it sells.
 High gross profit means strong pricing power or good supplier terms.
-It says nothing about overhead.
+It says nothing about overhead or fixed costs — use the fixed cost calculator to see those separately.

 • EBITDA strips out financing costs and non-cash charges so investors can compare operating performance across companies with different debt levels or asset bases.
 A high EBITDA with a low net profit often means heavy debt or depreciation.